01-ai/Yi/README.md

 ## Disclaimer

-Although we use data compliance checking algorithms during the training process to ensure the compliance of the trained model to the best of our ability, due to the complexity of the data and the diversity of language model usage scenarios, we cannot guarantee that the model will generate correct and reasonable output in all scenarios.
+We use data compliance checking algorithms during the training process, to ensure the compliance of the trained model to the best of our ability.
+Due to complex data and the diversity of language model usage scenarios, we cannot guarantee that the model will generate correct, and reasonable output in all scenarios.
 Please be aware that there is still a risk of the model producing problematic outputs.
 We will not be responsible for any risks and issues resulting from misuse, misguidance, illegal usage, and related misinformation, as well as any associated data security concerns.

 ## License